isabelstoddart/MS1Qualitative/README.md

 # Carl Newman's Faceless Nudes

-After exploring the Smithsonian API I came across Carl Newman's collection of nudes and immediately was intriqued by how many don't have faces.
+After exploring the Smithsonian API I came across Carl Newman's collection of nudes and immediately was intrigued by how many don't have faces.
 For this visualization I showed the faces in a close up view to show how many are faceless.

 I want to invite the viewer to think of their own reason why these nudes might not have faces while also bringing awareness to female objectivity in our everyday lives.